ramadis/carpul/README.md

 * Search case insensitive and substring
 * Get results for future trips
 * Keep track of recent events
+* Receive email notifications
+* See the latest updates relating your trips
+* Improved design
+* See some suggestions in your home screen
+* Every rated user has stars depending on his reviews

 ## Technical Features
 * Automatic user location
 * Custom annotations validations
 * JUnit tests
+* Hibernate integration

 ## How To Use